embedly/embedly-ios/README.rst

 * Select the Embedly.h and Embedly.m files and continue
 * Do not select "Copy items into destination group's folder".
 This will make updating the Embedly code easier
 * Click Add
+* You should repeat these steps for the JSON-framework classes included in the project as well.
+Documentation for JSON-framework is available on `GitHub <http://stig.github.com/json-framework/>`_

 Initializing Embedly